Centralizers, Clifforders, Polynomial Equivalence and $\omega$-equivalence of Matrices: Introduction

+In particular, $\mathcal{C}_\omega(A)$ is a vector subspace of $M_n(\mathbb{F})$.
 The arrangement of this article is as follows.
 In Section \ref{Preliminaries}, we establish notation and provide basic results which will be used repeatedly throughout this paper and introduce the concept of polynomial equivalence, odd polynomial equivalence, $q$-polynomial equivalence, balanced matrix and $\omega$-equivalence.
-In Section \ref{polynomial equivalence}, we introduce some theorems and examples to facilitate a deeper understanding of the structural properties of polynomial equivalence.
-In Section \ref{cen}, we show that the centralizers of matrices $A$ and $B$ coincide if and only if they are polynomial equivalence.
-Also, we interpret the centralizer and the clifforder of a matrix in terms of systems of linear equations and Kronecker tensor product of matrices.
-In Section~\ref{strong relation}, we establish a stronger connection between matrix centralizers and polynomial equivalence (Theorem~\ref{alph*2}), formulated in terms of the composition of the linear map $\mathrm{Ad}_A$ for a given matrix $A$, building upon the techniques used in the proof of the main theorem of this paper (Theorem~\ref{alph*}).
-In Section \ref{clifforder}, we show that the clifforders of balanced matrices $A$ and $B$ coincide if and only if they are odd polynomial equivalence (Theorem \ref{clcl}) and give some examples based on the theory of Jordan canonical form.
-Section~\ref{quasicommutative} investigates several properties of quasi-commutative matrices, providing a straightforward alternative approach to a classical theorem of Potter, and offering new insights into the relationship between $\omega$-equivalence and $q$-polynomial equivalence.
+In Section \ref{polynomial equivalence}, we introduce several theorems and examples to provide a deeper understanding of the structural properties of polynomial equivalence.
+In Section~\ref{strong relation}, we establish a stronger connection between matrix centralizers and polynomial equivalence (see Theorem~\ref{alph*2}), formulated in terms of iterated compositions of the linear map $\mathrm{ad}_A$ associated with a given matrix $A$.
+We also interpret the $\omega$-centralizer of a matrix in terms of systems of linear equations and the Kronecker tensor product of matrices, thereby establishing four equivalent statements concerning matrix centralizers (see Theorem \ref{central}).
+In Section \ref{clifforder}, we show that the clifforders of balanced matrices $A$ and $B$ coincide if and only if they are odd polynomial equivalence (see Theorem~\ref{4.2}), and we provide several illustrative examples.
+Section~\ref{quasicommutative} investigates several properties of quasi-commutative matrices, providing a straightforward alternative approach to a classical theorem of Potter (see Theorem \ref{Potter}), and offering new insights into the relationship between $\omega$-equivalence and $q$-polynomial equivalence.
 Section \ref{conclusion} concludes the paper with a summary of its key points.